-Prince Charles faces questions over claim he ‘accepted €1m in cash from Sheikh’
+Prince Charles faces questions over claim he ‘accepted €1m in cash from sheikh’

-Prince Charles faces questions over claims he ‘accepted €1m cash in suitcase from Qatari Sheikh’
+Prince Charles faces questions over claims he ‘accepted €1m cash in suitcase from Qatari sheikh’

-Clarence House said ‘all correct processes were followed’ after donations received
+‘All correct processes were followed’ after donations received, Clarence House said

 According to The Sunday Times, Prince Charles was personally handed the suitcase by Qatari politician Sheikh Hamad bin Jassim bin Jaber Al Thani.

-There is no suggestion that Charles did anything illegal in receiving the money.
+There is no suggestion that Prince Charles did anything illegal in receiving the money.

 A spokesperson for Clarence House said: “Charitable donations received from Sheikh Hamad bin Jassim were passed immediately to one of the Prince’s charities who carried out the appropriate governance and have assured us that all the correct processes were followed.”